jeffboody/Lanczos/readme.md

 be performed to adjust the filter scale (fs).
 This is equivalent to applying a low pass filter to the input signal to filter high frequency components.
-The Lanczos interpolation equations may be adjusted for downscaling by an integer factor as follows.
+The Lanczos interpolation equations may be adjusted for downsampling by an integer factor as follows.

 	fs = n1/n2